hernantz/blog/content/its-the-competition-stupid.md

 ![it's the competition stupid](/images/competition.jpg "Picture of Advertisements in Saigon, Vietnam")

+## Abstract

+I'm a libertarian who doesn't believe in justice, meritocracy, governments or free market.
+I just believe that higher degrees of freedom increase the chances of prosperity for the society, as whole, in the long run.

+Since high school I've always had the hunch that freedom was the obvious way for a society to progress in terms of efficiency, equality, wealth, knowledge and justice.
+I've been biased to justify everything as lack of freedom or as a consequence worth suffering because of excess of freedom.

+I'm writing this post not to convince you of becoming a libertarian but to find a rational explanation on why I consider myself a libertarian and why I would continue to choose being one.

 ## ...And justice for all

 First we need to understand something about the nature of our existence.